Yes, you need that many raisins, so stick to the recipe!

 Making the Raisin Buns

 Make the dough with all the ingredients (except the raisins) and with 170 g of the milk.
 Then gradually add the rest of the milk and kneed the dough until well developed.
 If you are using fresh yeast, first dissolve it in some of the milk, before adding it to the other ingredients.
 With a KitchenAid type mixer, mix for about 8 to 10 minutes, by hand it will take about 15 minutes of good kneading.
 Make sure the dough is not too sticky or too dry.
 Aim for a bit tacky, which means that when you poke the dough with your dry finger it should stick for a second but then peel of as you remove your finger.
 Leave to rest for 5 minutes.

 Then add the raisins and ‘pinch’ them through the dough very carefully by hand, so they are evenly distributed.
 If you are lucky enough to own a spiral mixer, you can use that instead and it will only take one minute to add the raisins.
 If not, just do the work by hand.

-Now press the dough down with both hands into a flat disc and roll it up cover it and leave to rest for 15 minutes.
+Now press the dough down with both hands into a flat disc, roll it up tightly, cover it and again leave to rest for 15 minutes.

 Divide the dough into 12 equal parts and make rolls.
 Leave to rest for about 10 minutes.
 Now press the rolls with your hand until slightly flat and round the dough again into a smooth ball.

 Place the rolls on a baking tray covered with a baking sheet (we use our reusable thin fiber baking mats).